coldfrontlabs/flexslider/README.txt

 ---------

 You can toggle the development version of the library in the administrative settings page.
 This will load the unminified version of the library.
 Uncheck this when moving to a production site to load the smaller minified version.

+### Image Width/Height Attributes

+If your images aren't resizing, ensure the width and height attributes are removed.
+The module will attempt to remove them automatically on any image matching the pattern

+    ul.slides > li > img

 Export API
 ==========